dbohdan/recur/README.md

           Minimum attempt time that resets exponential and Fibonacci backoff (duration; negative for no reset)

+  -s, --seed 0
+          Random seed for jitter (0 for current time)

   -t, --timeout -1s
           Timeout for each attempt (duration; negative for no timeout)